 Rule #3: An API version in a given track may not be deprecated until a new API version at least as stable is released.

 GA API versions can replace GA API versions as well as beta and alpha API versions.
 Beta API versions may not replace GA API versions.

-Rule #4: Other than the most recent API versions in each track, older API versions must be supported after their announced deprecation for a duration of no less than:
+Rule #4a: Other than the most recent API versions in each track, older API versions must be supported after their announced deprecation for a duration of no less than:

-This is best illustrated by example.
-Imagine a Kubernetes release, version X, which supports a particular API group.
+All of this is best illustrated by examples.
+Imagine a Kubernetes release, version X, which introduces a new API group.
 A new Kubernetes release is made every approximately 3 months (4 per year).
 The following table describes which API versions are supported in a series of subsequent releases.